Growth Metrics

 • Short term Debt hit $6.6 billion in Q1 2026 for Walmart, up from $3.5 billion in the prior quarter.

-• In the past five years, Short term Debt ranged from a high of $6.6 billion in Q1 2026 to a low of $372.0 million in Q1 2023.
+• Over the last five years, Short term Debt for WMT hit a ceiling of $6.6 billion in Q1 2026 and a floor of $372.0 million in Q1 2023.

 • Historically, Short term Debt has averaged $3.7 billion across 5 years, with a median of $3.5 billion in 2025.